vignettes/mishra-case-study.Rmd

 #> # ... hidden reserved variables {'.chain', '.iteration', '.draw'}

-# Summarise specific parameters
+# Summarise the AR-related parameters

 summarise_draws()